margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Relationship to Nature ##
 * Throw pieces of trash up when I see them on the ground outside to be a steward of the Earth.
 (8 days)
+* Appreciate the lessons learned at Camp near and around the Appalachian Mountains and the Cumberland Plateau, as well as a love for the geese.

 ## Spirituality ##
 *I believe* "God is all and God is good" [in 2009, 2010]